Patty Murray: Veterans

 In August 2013, Murray was one of 23 Democratic senators to sign a letter to the Department of Defense, warning of some payday lenders "offering predatory loan products to service members at exorbitant triple digit effective interest rates and loan products that do not include the additional protections envisioned by the law", and asserting that service members, along with their families, "deserve the strongest possible protections and swift action to ensure that all forms of credit offered to members of our armed forces are safe and sound".

-In December 2018, Murray was one of 21 senators to sign a letter to Veterans Affairs Secretary Robert Wilkie, calling it "appalling that the VA is not conducting oversight of its own outreach efforts", in spite of suicide prevention being the VA's highest clinical priority, and requesting Wilkie "consult with experts with proven track records of successful public and mental health outreach campaigns, with a particular emphasis on how those individuals measure success".
+In December 2018, Murray was one of 21 senators to sign a letter to Secretary of Veterans Affairs Robert Wilkie, calling it "appalling that the VA is not conducting oversight of its own outreach efforts", in spite of suicide prevention being the VA's highest clinical priority, and requesting Wilkie "consult with experts with proven track records of successful public and mental health outreach campaigns, with a particular emphasis on how those individuals measure success".

 Gun control

 Murray supports gun control.
-She supports a national assault weapons ban.
+She also supports a national assault weapons ban.

+Immigration

+Patty Murray has voted on many Immigration acts during her time in the US senate.
+Most recently, she voted against the Nomination of Joseph Edlow as the Director of U.S. Citizenship and Immigration Services.
+Some other notable acts she had voted for include: the Border Act of 2024, and the 2019 Appropriations for Humanitarian Assistance and Security at the Southern Border Act.
+In 2021, she voted against the Stop Dangerous Sanctuary Cities Act.
+In 2025, Murray wrote a letter to ICE Director Todd Lyons that cites explicit concerns about the treatment of immigrants at the Tacoma detention center.